 Your family member has reached adulthood and looks forward to new possibilities!
 Many young adults remain in school until they are 22 years old.
-When the individual leaves school with a Certificate of Completion or a Diploma, work and day services are available.
+When the individual leaves school with a Certificate of Completion or a Diploma work and day services are available.
 For all young adults, future planning is a must.
-SCLARC provides services that assist our young adults with planning for the future.
+SCLARC provides services that assist our young adults with their future plans.
 Young Adult Services are listed below with a brief explanation of each support.